Prices may be above face value

 Nottingham Forest's remarkable legacy

 Nottingham Forest's achievements under Brian Clough remain one of football's greatest stories.
 After winning promotion from the Second Division in 1977, Forest won the First Division championship in 1978, then back-to-back European Cups in 1979 and 1980.
-This made them the only club besides Real Madrid, Ajax, and Bayern Munich to win consecutive European Cups.
-Forest also won four League Cups (1978, 1979, 1989, 1990) and have a remarkable European pedigree - Nottingham has won more European Cups than London, Paris, Berlin, Moscow, and Rome combined.
+That made them one of only a select group of clubs ever to win consecutive European Cups - an extraordinary achievement for a club of their size.
+Forest also won four League Cups (1978, 1979, 1989, 1990), a European pedigree that still resonates today.

-The club is the second-oldest professional football club in England, founded in 1865.
-Their name derives from playing their early matches at Forest Recreation Ground.
-The club's successes in the late 1970s under Clough and assistant Peter Taylor created legends that resonate to this day.
+The club is one of the oldest professional football clubs in England, founded in 1865, with their name deriving from playing early matches at the Forest Recreation Ground.
+The successes of the late 1970s under Clough and assistant Peter Taylor created legends that endure to this day.

-Manchester United are England's most successful club in terms of domestic league titles with 20 championships.
-They have won 3 European Cups/Champions League titles (1968, 1999, 2008), along with numerous domestic trophies including 12 FA Cups and 6 League Cups.
+Manchester United are England's most successful club in terms of domestic league titles, with 20 championships.
+They have won three European Cup/Champions League titles (1968, 1999, 2008), along with numerous domestic trophies including 12 FA Cups and six League Cups.
 The club's period of dominance under Sir Alex Ferguson from 1986 to 2013 established them as one of world football's superpowers.

 The rivalry's historical significance

 The fixture has featured contrasting periods of dominance.
 In the late 1970s and early 1980s, Forest were the superior side, winning European Cups while United rebuilt.
-From the 1990s onward, United's Ferguson-era success saw them dominate this fixture comprehensively.
-However, Forest's recent resurgence has brought competitive balance back, with their 2024-25 double over United representing one of the season's biggest stories.
+From the 1990s onward, United's Ferguson-era success saw them dominate this fixture.
+More recently, Forest's resurgence has brought competitive balance back, with their 2024-25 double over United one of that season's biggest stories.

 Frequently asked questions